 Taking on the position as our Volunteer Coordinator is not just a retreat to a nice sunny tropical island (although you will get ample opportunity to experience that as well), as you will be given the responsibility to ensure that the organisation runs smoothly and effectively.
 We expect a disciplined person who can manage his/her time responsibly and keep a healthy balance between work and fun.

-– Recruitment of international volunteers, including but not limited to: posting on websites, developing content, contacting organisations and increasing Atoll Volunteers’ online presence.
+– Recruitment of international volunteers, including but not limited to: posting on websites, developing content, contacting organisations and increasing Atoll Volunteers’ online presence through new marketing initiatives.

 – Answering queries from prospective international volunteers regarding volunteering in the Maldives.